iLoveTux/ilovetux.github.io/_posts/2016-03-30-Setup-a-QA-Server-in-Fedora-23-with-tox.md

 like to add these to your `PATH` permanently, you can add that above command to your `~/.bashrc`.

-So now we need to set up a project
+So now we need to set up a project which uses tox to run its tests against multiple versions of Python.
+We will leave this for my next post in the interest of making short, sweet posts and to allow me to increase the rate at which I release my blog posts.

+Remember to leave a comment below.

+Have fun and Happy coding!